Luke Joyce: AFC Fylde

 On 28 June 2021, Joyce agreed a one-year deal with National League North club AFC Fylde; manager Jim Bentley stated that "this is a real big signing for the football club.
 Luke has proven to be one of the best midfielders in League Two over many seasons.
 His stats are phenomenal, he's an excellent professional and is very well respected within the game".
 In joining the "Coasters" he rejected the opportunity to stay in League Two with Oldham Athletic.
 He featured 34 times in the 2021–22 campaign as Fylde finished in third-place, but did not feature in their unsuccessful play-off campaign and was released in the summer by new manager James Rowe.

 Radcliffe

 On 20 June 2022, Joyce joined Northern Premier League Premier Division club Radcliffe, having previously been a teammate of manager Bobby Grant at Accrington.
+He made 46 appearances in the 2022–23 season, including in the Manchester Premier Cup final victory over Wythenshawe Town.
+In December 2023, the club announced that their fixture against Workington on 6 January 2024 would be the last of Joyce's career, the player retiring to take up a role as Lead North Scout at Brentford.

 Style of play

 Joyce describes himself as a "working player in midfield" who wins the ball and passes it onto more creative teammates.
 Port Vale manager John Askey stated that "with Luke not only is it his football, his organisation and encouragement helps the other players".
 His successor, Darrell Clarke, classed Joyce as a deep-lying midfielder.